Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yes.

-Just saying that
+Just saying that.

-None of them are monarchs
+None of them are monarchs.

-No monarchies
+No monarchies.

-I guess kingdoms are monarchies
+I guess kingdoms are monarchy.

-Which I believe is the
+which I believe is the ass-prud.

 Ohio.

-In the United States.
+In the United States, it's Chris George.

 Just saying.